nhcooper123/NATRICINE-ecomorph/README.md

 -  *02-pca-linear-measurements.R*.
 This runs a PCA on the species level head shape variables, to produce the data (`snakepca.csv`) used in all analyses.
 -  *03-pca-figures-linear.R*.
 This creates the PC figures for the appendix.
 -  *04-MANOVA-linear.R*.
 This performs the MANOVAs of head shape versus ecomorph and diet.
+-  *05A-habit-ace.R*.
+This runs an ancestral state estimation used to determine putatively convergent pairs of independently evolving taxa.
+-  *05B-convergence-linear-pairs.R*.
+This runs the convergence analyses on the putatively convergent pairs.
+-  *05C-convergence-results.R*.
+This collates the results from 5B and makes summaries and figures.
--  *05-convergence-linear.R*.
-This looks for head shape convergence in ecomorphs using C1-C4 metrics.
+-  *05-convergence-linear*.
+This looks for head shape convergence in ecomorphs using C1-C4 metrics for each habit group.
 Note that this code takes a very long time to run, i.e. days-weeks for some groups.
+No longer used in the paper but left in the repo for interest.
 -  *06-pca-tree-figures.R*.
 This creates the PCs and phylogeny plot for the paper.
 -  *07-discrete-trait-models.R*.
 This estimates the best model of trait evolution for ecomorph.
 -  *08-mvSLOUCH-models.R*.
 This fits the more complex evolutionary models.